Project Type

 Solution

 Krimp is an online platform that inspires climbers to push their limits by comparing and contrasting their climbing experiences with those of others.
 Many people struggle with meeting people in real life.
-A tool like Krimp could easily connect climbers, resulting in a motivating sense of community.
-Additionally, users of such a platform could gain inspiration from fellow climbers around the world.
+The Krimp app can enable climbers of all skill levels to share their progress within a comfortable environment.

 Research